 Historical Context

-This letter, written by Wanda Florence Haderlie (1913–1987), provides a vivid snapshot of life in Thayne, Wyoming, during a pivotal moment in American history.
+This letter, written by Wanda Florence (Haderlie) Call (1913–1987), provides a vivid snapshot of life in Thayne, Wyoming, during a pivotal moment in American history.

 To understand the world Wanda was living in when she sat down to write on March 28, 1932, here is the historical context: